d3x0r/STFRPhysics/Curvature.md

 `Q(angle,axis) = cos(angle) * 1 + sin(angle) * ( unit vector/ vector length=1)`

-Which follows that `1*cos + 1*sin` are also remeniscnet of a unit circle in complex plane.
+Which follows that `1*cos + 1*sin` are also remeniscent of a unit circle in complex plane.

 Log quaternions, quatnerions in the log-space, have 3 `angle`; However, these are more properly arcs over time.
 The sum of the angles of a rotation is the sum of the angles.
 And the total sum of the system angles is the total angle of rotation of the system; this is a linear length `linLen = |x| + |y| + |z|`